ahmedexel/MusicVisuals/README.md

 # How it works

-# What I am most proud of in the assignment
+# What I am most proud of in the

+The final product was our proudest part mainly because it was a releif get the project done.
+Finishing the project sufficed as a major factor for delaying the project was it's diffuculty to conclude.

+However breaking down the project into simpler parts our proudest part were:-
+- Malek favoured the disco-ball and found them the most appealing.
+- Riley selected  the stickman and thought was the most intriguing.
+- Ahmed went for the speakers and considered them the most important part.
+There is  biasness in our choices as we all chose what we individually implemented.

 # Markdown Tutorial